primait/nuvola/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-1. Execution of command-one..
-2. Navigate on...
+1. Command executed
+2. Permissions of the role/user used to perform the operation
+3. Error log

 **Expected behavior**
 A clear and concise description of what you expected to happen.